Summary of Findings

 Daily or weekly supplementation halved the risk of acute respiratory infection in people with the lowest baseline vitamin D levels, below 25 nanomoles per litre (nmol/L).
 However, people with higher baseline vitamin D levels also benefited, although the effect was more modest (10 per cent risk reduction).
 Overall, the reduction in risk of acute respiratory infection induced by vitamin D was on a par with the protective effect of injectable 'flu vaccine against 'flu-like illnesses.

 Following the outbreak of COVID-19 pandemic two studies demonstrated an association between vitamin D levels and mortality from COVID-19 infections.
 The first from Trinity College Dublin (183) shows that, counter intuitively, countries at lower latitude and typically sunny countries, such as Spain and Northern Italy, had low concentrations of vitamin D and high rates of vitamin D deficiency.
 These countries also experienced the highest infection and death rates in Europe.
 The northern latitude countries of Norway, Finland and Sweden, have higher vitamin D levels despite less UVB sunlight exposure, because supplementation and fortification of foods is very common and has been in place for many years.
 These Nordic countries have significantly lower COVID-19 infection and death rates.
 Norway and Finland which had the highest vitamin D levels hardly had any deaths, compared to 300 deaths per million population in Spain which had the lowest vitamin D levels.
 The correlation between low vitamin D levels and death from COVID-19 is statistically significant.
 A second study conducted by Northwestern University showed exactly the same result.
-(184) Now in June 2020 three additional studies examining the relationship between the severity of COVID-19 infections and patients vitamin D levels suggests that adequate vitamin D levels could prevent the disease becoming severe in 90% of cases and reduce patients risk of dying from the infection by 96% (185, 186, 187)
+(184) In June 2020 three additional studies examining the relationship between the severity of COVID-19 infections and patients vitamin D levels suggests that adequate vitamin D levels could prevent the disease becoming severe in 90% of cases and reduce patients risk of dying from the infection by 96% (185, 186, 187)